w3c/vc-data-model/VCDMExplainer.md

 * ***holder*** - A role an entity might perform by possessing one or more verifiable credentials about a ***subject*** and generating presentations from them.
 Example ***holders*** include students, employees, and customers.
-  Whilst in many cases the holder of a verifiable credential will be the subject, in certain cases it will not be.
-For example, a parent (the holder) may hold the verifiable credentials of a child (the subject), or a pet lover (the holder) may hold the verifiable credentials of its pet (the subject).
-The advanced concepts section of the data model document deals with these special cases.

 * ***verifier*** - A role an entity might perform by requesting and receiving a verifiable presentation that proves the ***holder*** possesses the required